 Recognizing emotion on people’s faces is a challenge, in particular for children with autism spectrum disorders (1 in 68 children), so the Seeing AI app could assist these kids as well as adults.

 The future is here.
-Pivothead’s SMART glasses, Microsoft’s Seeing AI app, and bluetooth or plugged in earbud or headset mixed with Microsoft’s Azure’s Cognitive Services is a recipe for feeling like you are in a science fiction movie with touch/swipe glasses that “see” what you look at and feed the audio to you discreetly.
+Pivothead’s SMART glasses, Microsoft’s Seeing AI app, and a bluetooth or plugged in earbud or headset mixed with Microsoft’s Azure’s Cognitive Services is a recipe for feeling like you are in a science fiction movie with touch/swipe glasses that “see” what you look at and feed the audio to you discreetly.

 According to Microsoft Senior Technical Evangelist Rick Barraza and Software Engineer Rita Zhang on the MS Developer Blog, “Microsoft Cognitive Services are a set of pre-trained and pre-built libraries for specific but common machine learning tasks developed by Microsoft Research.
 Using these services, developers can easily integrate features like facial, speech, and image recognition into their applications.”